About SIPI Board of Regents

 Full Profile ➞

-• Darrell Flyingman
+• Darrell Flyingman, Oklahoma Tribes

 Born in Clinton, Oklahoma and raised in Colony, Oklahoma by his grandparents, Darrell Flyingman is a member of the Cheyenne and Arapaho Tribes.
 He has been on the Board of Regents at SIPI since 2013.
 After graduating from high school, Mr. Flyingman joined the U.S. Marine Corps.